Colin Blackwell: New York Rangers

+Seattle Kraken

-On July 21, 2021, Blackwell was selected from the Rangers at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, Blackwell was selected from the Rangers at the 2021 NHL expansion draft by the Seattle Kraken.
 Blackwell scored eight goals and 17 points in 38 games for Seattle.

+Toronto Maple Leafs

 On March 20, 2022, Blackwell was traded from Seattle at the NHL trade deadline to the Toronto Maple Leafs with Mark Giordano in exchange for a second-round pick in 2022 and 2023 and a third-round pick in 2024.
 Blackwell scored two goals and three points in 19 games for Toronto to finish the regular season, then added one goal and two points in seven playoff games during the Leafs' first-round loss to the Lightning.

+Chicago Blackhawks

 On July 13, Blackwell signed a two-year, $2.4 million contract with the Chicago Blackhawks as a free agent.
+Blackwell appeared in 53 games for the Blackhawks before suffering a season-ending sports hernia in March 2023.
+His recovery was derailed by complications, which resulted in him returning later than expected in December 2023.
+Blackwell was Chicago's nominee for the Masterton Trophy, which is awarded to the league's player who "best exemplifies perseverance, sportsmanship, and dedication to hockey."

+Dallas Stars

+As a free agent after the conclusion of his contract with the Blackhawks, Blackwell was signed to a one-year, $775,000 contract with the Dallas Stars on July 2, 2024.
+On April 21, 2025, he scored the game winning goal in overtime against the Colorado Avalanche in Game 2 of the first round of the 2025 Stanley Cup Playoffs.